sudorandom/kmcd.dev/content/posts/2025/webtransport/index.md

 WebSockets have powered real-time web apps for over a decade, but they’re starting to show their age.
 Let's talk about WebTransport, a shiny new API built on HTTP/3 and QUIC that promises to fix WebSocket’s biggest limitations and finally bring full-duplex gRPC to the browser.

 > **TL;DR:** WebTransport is a new web API built on HTTP/3 and QUIC that finally makes full-duplex, low-latency, bidirectional communication possible in the browser.
-It could be the successor to WebSockets — and maybe even unlock full gRPC streaming — once Safari decides to join the party.
+It could be the successor to WebSockets (and maybe even unlock full gRPC streaming) once Safari decides to join the party.

 ## The Caveats of gRPC-Web